-Three alternative F-based fishery contexts were considered to conduct the simulations.
+Three F-based fishery contexts were considered to conduct the simulations in order to reduce fishery effects on saithe and Norway pout biomass before any further investigation.

-• Status-quo fishery context (FSQ): fishing mortality (F) of all species assessed within the model were based on F estimated at the last year of the hindcast (F{sq}).
+• Status-quo fishery context (FSQ): fishing mortality (F) of all species assessed within the model were based on F estimated at the last year of the hindcast (F{sq}) . • Sustainable fishery context (FST): all species were fished at sustainable levels preferentially based on presently used recovery/management plan targets, F{plan} , or when not available, based on either single-species F{MSY} , or the precautionary approach F level, F{pa} (ICES, 2014b).

-- Sustainable fishery context (FST): all species were fished at sustainable levels preferentially based on currently used recovery/management plan targets, F{plan} , or when not available, based on either single-species F{MSY} or the precautionary approach F level, F{pa} (ICES, 2014b). - Alternative sustainable fishery context (FSTx): all species were fished at sustainable levels (as defined above) except for Norway pout which was based on last year hindcast (F{sq}).

-All fishing mortality values are shown in Table 3.
+- Alternative sustainable fishery context (FST_x) : all species were fished at sustainable levels (as defined above) except for Norway pout which was based on last year hindcast (F{sq}) . - 181 All fishing mortality values are shown in Table 3.

-Species interactions scenarios
+182 2.3.2 Species interactions scenarios